saucelabs/sauce-docs/docs/mobile-apps/features/audio-capture.md

 ## Using Audio Capture and Streaming on your Android device

 You will be able to capture audio on Android 10 and above.
+On private devices you are able to test Talkback on Android 12 and above.

 :::note
 Once `audioCapture` is enabled, the status bar will display the recording icon.